taknev83/pywedge/README.md

 ![cls_smry_2](https://github.com/taknev83/pywedge/blob/main/images/classification_summary_2.JPG)

-The classification summary provides baseline models of 10 different algorithms, user can identify best performing baseline model from the classification summary.
+The classification summary provides baseline models of 10 different algorithms, user can identify best performing baseline models from the classification summary.

 In the same way, regression analysis can be done using a few lines of code.